dojah-inc/flutter-financial/README.md

 - `NSMicrophoneUsageDescription` - describe why your app needs access to the microphone, if you intend to record videos.
 This is called Privacy - Microphone Usage Description in the visual editor.

+- `NSMicrophoneUsageDescription` - describe why your app needs access to the microphone, if you intend to record videos.
+This is called Privacy - Microphone Usage Description in the visual editor.

 ### Android
 ```
 // Add the camera permission: